-BNP Paribas Fortis realised a net income attributable to equity holders of EUR 934 million in the first half of 2018, compared to EUR 1,052 million in the first half of 2017, down by EUR (118) million or (11)%.
+BNP Paribas Fortis realised a net income attributable to equity holders of EUR 1,050 million in the first half of 2019, compared to EUR 934 million in the first half of 2018, up by EUR 116 million or 12%.

 Please note that the comments in this section have been written by referring to the financial statements and the respective notes.
 For a business oriented analysis, please refer to the Press Release of BNP Paribas Fortis available on the corporate website.
 Beside the scope changes and the foreign exchange effect, which are taken into account in the below comments, other one-off results have been excluded to determine the underlying evolution shown in the Press Release.
-By excluding these one-off results, BNP Paribas Fortis arrives at a stable underlying result for the first half of 2018 compared to the same period of 2017.
+When excluding these one-off results, the underlying result for the first half of 2019 increased by 5% compared to the same period of 2018.

-Operating income amounted to EUR 1,382 million in the first half of 2018, down by EUR (112) million or (7)% compared to EUR 1,494 million in the first half of 2017.
+Operating income amounted to EUR 1,268 million in the first half of 2019, down by EUR (114) million or (8)% compared to EUR 1,382 million in the first half of 2018.

-The decrease was the result of lower revenues for EUR (61) million or (1)%, higher costs for EUR (44) million or 3% and slightly higher cost of risk for EUR (7) million.
+The decrease was the result of lower revenues by EUR (97) million or (2)%, lower costs by EUR 71 million or (3%) and an increase of the cost of risk by EUR (88) million or (+62%), compared to a very low level in the first half of 2018.

-Non-operating items (share of earnings of equity-method entities and net gain on non-current assets) were down by EUR (94) million whereas the corporate income tax decreased significantly by EUR 87 million, impacted by exceptional items in both years and the change in tax rate.
+Non-operating items (share of earnings of equity-method entities and net gain on non-current assets) were up by EUR 150 million whereas the corporate income tax decreased by EUR 55 million, impacted by exceptional items in both years.

-The comparison between the first half of 2018 and the first half of 2017 results was impacted by the following elements:
+The comparison between the first half of 2019 and the first half of 2018 results was impacted by the following elements: